 All during the trip back to True Blue Animal Rescue the rain got harder and the weather got windy.
 To help the horses adjust to their new setting, they were placed in a separate area away from the other T-bar animals.
 This would also help the current horse residents get used to the new ones.
 Both horses were somewhat thin, with protruding hips and bald spots, which suggest malnutrition.
 Dale made sure that they got some hay right away as they got settled in.
 The horses were then given the names Jessi, for the mother horse, and Starlet, for the daughter, due to a small white spot on her forehead.

 Thanks to T-bar the horses now have people to keep them safe and work with them.
 Their training and rehabilitation will start with having them getting used to humans and seeing the vet.
 To follow the progress of Jessi and Starlet, keep watching the T-bar site or like them on Facebook.
 Look for them at True Blue Animal Rescue.

 TBAR is a 501(c)(3) non-profit no-kill animal rescue organization.
-If you would like to help animals such as these please consider donating to TBAR, volunteering fostering or adopting.
-Every little bit helps us to help another animal in need of safety and rehabilitation.
+If you would like to help animals such as this one please consider donating to TBAR, volunteering, fostering, or adopting.
+Donations go directly toward care, feed, and veterinary care of the rescued animals and every little bit helps us to help another animal in need of safety and rehabilitation.
 Save a life: adopt instead of shop and spay or neuter your pets!